-From the introduction-in-progress to my book-in-progress An Awful Rainbow: Reading the Romantics in a World on Fire.
+From the introduction-in-progress to my book-in-progress A Thing of Beauty: Reading the Romantics in a World on Fire.
 All photos by me.

 A glittering blue day at the top of the world: Montenvers in the Alps above Chamonix, France.
 January 15, 2020.
 Elevation 6276 feet.
 Everything here is ice and rock and sky.
 Look up and there are mountains, jagged gray peaks from which wind whirls snow upward like smoke.
 Look down, and there’s the Mer de Glace, the million-year-old Sea of Ice, a glacier winding among the peaks, its surface rutted, its flanks gleaming turquoise-blue through swathes of grayish snow.
 Tiny dots move on that river: skiiers, finishing the ski route down “La Vallee Blanche,” a course that began at Aguille de Midi, about 12 miles away.
 Down there: that’s where we’re going, sixteen Midwestern college students and a young assistant, Ismail, and me.
 We zip coats, clutch notebooks, don sunglasses against the bright, warm glare.
 First there will be a cable car – little red-roofed glass pods, trundling on two wires through the void – and then a zigzag metal staircase, 500 steps bolted to the rock.
 Down, and down, onto the sea of ice.
 Somewhere, down there, a monster’s waiting too.